 For years, decades even, it seems our society has had a very “out of sight, out of mind” mentality about waste—you do your due diligence to keep your neighborhood clean, you pick up litter in the park, you wouldn’t dream of throwing a Styrofoam cup out the window on the high way.
 On the surface the “waste issue” doesn’t seem like an issue at all—it seems well contained, old news even.
 Dig a little deeper, however, and some truths start to materialize…

-A (EPA) studied American consumer trends over a 30 year time span and revealed that in 2013 Americans generated 341 million tons of waste, recycling on average 34.3 percent of this material.
+A report published by the US Environmental Protection Agency (EPA) studied American consumer trends over a 30 year time span and revealed that in 2013 Americans generated 341 million tons of waste, recycling on average 34.3 percent of this material.
 This means that 87 million tons of material went to recycling facilities—a definite positive!—however this also means that the remaining 254 million tons of waste headed into landfills, was incinerated or simply discarded into our environment.

-While landfills give residents and homeowners immediate gratification of being an easy waste solution, they have negative, long-term effects that really make you think twice about using them. are the first cause for concern; As the organic materials in a landfill decompose they release gases depending on the materials in the landfill, the age of the landfill and the humidity and temperature.
+While landfills give residents and homeowners immediate gratification of being an easy waste solution, they have negative, long-term effects that really make you think twice about using them.
+Landfill gases are the first cause for concern; As the organic materials in a landfill decompose they release gases depending on the materials in the landfill, the age of the landfill and the humidity and temperature.
 Some of these gases can include ammonia and hydrogen sulfide which are both known to cause health issues, as well as methane and carbon dioxide which displace oxygen and can cause serious health issues due to the lack of oxygen.
 It is also important to note that landfill gas can migrate when not ventilated properly, entering the soil in nearby communities and potentially homes as well.
-Additionally, leachate, which is the product that forms when waste breaks down and water filters through it, also forms in landfills. causing serious environmental issues.
+Additionally, leachate, which is the product that forms when waste breaks down and water filters through it, also forms in landfills.
+Leachate is highly toxic and can pollute the land, ground water and water ways causing serious environmental issues.
 When it comes down to it, reducing the amount of waste sent to landfills is an all around win-win.

 Now, you may be thinking “254 million tons of waste sounds like a lot…but what does that really mean?”
 I definitely had that thought; talking about millions of tons of waste, or anything for that matter, is honestly incomprehensible for most people.
 Even just one million tons of something sounds outrageous.
 Luckily, the EPA also measured statistics on a per capita basis—the average American produces a whopping 5.91 pounds of waste daily!!
-Only 1.51 pounds of that daily waste is recycled, which still means that on average .
+Only 1.51 pounds of that daily waste is recycled, which still means that on average 4.40 pounds of trash is entering landfills per person in America each and every day.
 You may be thinking “there is no way I throw that much out daily!!”
 Unfortunately though, those statistics are true!
 Garbage trucks are restricted in how much they can haul based on overall weight, thus records on the amount of garbage collected are actually very easy for waste management centers to track.